Reading time 3 Minutes

 But no, far from it, despite acutely threatening supply bottlenecks and known delivery problems, no one tells me.
 You simply mustn't draw conclusions from yourself about others.

-It was only when there is only food for 18 hours that I was informed for the first time.
-Casually.
-And then, on day X, I was told that the food was now gone.
-That's it.
+I was only informed for the first time when there was only food left for 18 hours.
+In passing.
+And then, on day X, I was told that the food had run out.
+That's the end of it.
 That's just the way it is.
 Will the pharmacy deliver today?
 What do you mean?
 Why should they?
-In order to do that, you would have had to order in the second step.
-Which, in the first step, requires someone to let me know.
-Which - again - didn't work.
+You would have had to order in the second step.
+Which in the first step presupposes that someone lets me know.
+Which - once again - didn't work.
 Incompetent bunch.

 And the pharmacy, yes, that's one thing.
 It sucks when you notoriously order two weeks too late.
 Then the smallest changes in the ordering process can really stab you in the back.
 Today I get the news from the pharmacy that my health insurance company has unfortunately overturned the settlement agreement.
 So I have to order again from somewhere else.